Blocking Users By Country Using Azure Conditional Access

 How to Exclude Users or Groups From Conditional Access

-For users or certain groups who you do not want to be included in this rule you can select the Exclude tab and enter those users or groups as needed.
+For users or certain groups who you do not want to be included in this rule, you can select the Exclude tab and enter those users or groups as needed.
+This can also include external users if you need to set up a policy that excludes certain user accounts from being affected.
 It may be a good idea to exclude yourself and another admin initially.

 Step 7 – Select any cloud apps you want the policy to apply to and block access to the apps based on location.
 The example here uses all the Office 365 apps.